Are you worried your bearded dragon is too skinny?

 In captivity, bearded dragons tend to go more frequently, sometimes up to once a day.

-Hips are visible – Like dogs and cats, when your bearded dragon’s hips are visible beneath its skin, this is a sign it’s dangerously malnourished or could have metabolic bone disease.
+Hips are visible – Like dogs and cats, when your beardie’s hips are visible beneath its skin, it is a sign of a dangerously malnourished bearded dragon or one with a metabolic bone disease.

 Unless you just forgot to feed your pet for weeks on end (shame on you if you did), this is a strong indicator of parasites or other digestive issues.